 If you’re assembling a timber frame garden building, constructing a pool or simply mowing your lawn, it pays to exercise proper safety precautions.
 According to CPSC data, every year approximately 400,000 people are treated in hospital emergency rooms for injuries from lawn and garden tools.
-Top of the ‘most dangerous’ list are riding lawnmowers and garden tractors along with power tools used for construction and maintenance.
+Top of the ‘dangers of gardening’ list are riding lawnmowers and garden tractors along with power tools used for construction and maintenance.
 But beyond heavy tools and equipment, there are a plethora of hazards in your outdoor space that you need to be aware of.
-Here’s a quick guide to help you stay safe.
+Here’s a quick guide of garden safety tips.

 Power in Your Hands

 Whilst power tools offer efficient ways to achieve quick results, precautions must be taken at all times during their use.
-It’s all too easy to be overconfident when sawing lumber or to take a shortcut when trimming shrubs, but this is when things can go horribly wrong.
+It’s all too easy to be overconfident when sawing lumber or to take a shortcut when trimming shrubs, but this is when things can become one of the dangers of gardening.
 Be prepared by dressing appropriately: close-fitting clothes that cover arms and legs; sturdy shoes with non-slip soles; heavy gloves; eye protection; and ear plugs when using noisy machinery.
 Keep children indoors at all times and ensure tools are disconnected before leaving them unattended.
 To protect against electrocution, never work with electric tools in the damp, and use a ground fault circuit interrupter (GFCI).
 Always show great caution when using power tools and take your time to complete the job with patience and care.

 Garden Tool Dangers